 It might be hard to believe with the amazing summer weather we still have daily but fall is about to start in 3 days.
 I just love this crisp season as there are so many reasons to get out of town, like going apple picking!
-My favorite area for this type of activity is definitely around Saint-Joseph-du-Lac which has tons of orchards but also La Maison Lavande and Quebec’s wildest sugar shack, La Cabane à Sucre Au Pied de Cochon.
+My favourite area for this type of activity is definitely around Saint-Joseph-du-Lac which has tons of orchards but also La Maison Lavande and Quebec’s wildest sugar shack, La Cabane à Sucre Au Pied de Cochon.

 I spent a good part of my day there yesterday and the 3 stops that follow made it quite a successful day!